mProjectsCode/svelte-5-style-error-example/README.md

 # Svelte 5 css injected error

-When using `css: injected`, if a Svelte component is mounted to a detached node with and the node is never attached to the DOM or it's attached to the DOM after micotasks have run, an error will be thrown, which stops the component from mounting correctly.
+When using `css: injected`, if a Svelte component is mounted to a detached node and the node is never attached to the DOM or it's attached to the DOM after microtasks have run, an error will be thrown, which stops the component from mounting correctly.

 This case works:
 1. Mount a Svelte component to a detached node